dylans0ng/dylans0ng.github.io/_posts/2022-11-23-what-is-power-bi.md

 ![image](https://user-images.githubusercontent.com/112503726/202919790-cb1abe50-53b6-41ba-a581-a447553d48d4.png)

-Even though the "Load" button may look more appearing, **don't click it**!
+Even though the "Load" button may look more appealing, **don't click it**!
 You should click on "Transform Data" first because **you want to be able to clean your data** before you load it onto Power BI.

 Once you click on "Transform Data", a new window will appear.
 This window is called the "**Query Editor**".
 It looks something like this:
 ![image](https://user-images.githubusercontent.com/112503726/202920887-809d2e67-0478-4a68-a65a-c282b0d982cf.png)